NLnetLabs/nsd-manual/source/manpages/nsd-control.rst

 num.raxfr
         number of AXFR requests from clients (that got served with reply).

+num.rixfr
+        number of IXFR requests from clients (that got served with reply).

 num.truncated
         number of answers with TC flag set.